paquettm/Python_GPIO_Binary_Counter/README.md

 # Part 2: LED binary counter

+Recall you are still using your Raspberry Pi for this lab.

 A binary counter displays a decimal number by showing its value as a sequence of bits (0s and 1s), where each bit represents a power of two and their sum equals the original decimal number.

 ## Binary Counter Basics